St Peter’s Basilica is one of the largest churches in the world.

 5. The Holy Door opens on special occasions

-The Holy door at St Peter’s Basilica was also opened for the Jubilee years in 1933-34 and 1983-84.
+The Holy Door at St Peter’s Basilica was also opened for the Jubilee years in 1933-34 and 1983-84.

-When the Holy Door opens, pilgrims enter through the holy door to gain the plenary indulgences (an act which reduces the punishment for sins after death).
+When the Holy Door opens, pilgrims enter through the holy door to gain plenary indulgences (an act which reduces the punishment for sins after death).

 The Holy Door represents Jesus Christ.